Information for victims

 On 20 December 2019, the Prosecutor announced that following a thorough, independent and objective assessment of the reliable information available to the Office, the preliminary examination into this Situation had concluded with the determination that all the statutory criteria under the Rome Statute for the opening of an investigation had been met.
 The Prosecutor also clarified that the Office is satisfied that war crimes have been or are being committed in the West Bank, including East Jerusalem, and the Gaza Strip.

-On 22 January 2020, the Prosecutor made a request to Pre-Trial Chamber I for a ruling to clarify the territorial scope of the Court's jurisdiction in this Situation, considering the complex legal and factual issues attaching to this situation (“Prosecutor’s Request”).
+On 22 January 2020, the Prosecutor made a request to Pre-Trial Chamber I for a ruling to clarify the territorial scope of the Court's jurisdiction in this Situation, considering the complex legal and factual issues attaching to this Situation (“Prosecutor’s Request”).

 What is the scope of the investigation into the Palestine Situation?